apollo-pop/comp360_sp26/projects/project3_particles.md

 (draw-particle (list 200 200 0 0 10) bg)  ; draws a faded particle
 ```

 *Hint:* Use `place-image` and create a circle with `(make-color 255 255 255 alpha)` where alpha is based on life.
-You might want to scale life to the 0-255 range.
+You might want to scale the particle's `life` to the 0-255 range.
+You can arbirtarily decide what `life` value counts as "full opacity".

 ---

 ## Part 2: Closures — Factories and Forces

-This is where it gets interesting.
-We'll use **closures** to create configurable particle spawners and force generators.
+Now we'll use **closures** to create configurable particle spawners and force generators.

 ### What is a Closure?